Skip to content

 The "Average Photon Energy" is aiming to the characterization of the energetic distribution in an irradiance spectrum.
 It is obtained by dividing the irradiance [W/m² or eV/m²/sec] by the photon flux density [number of photons/m²/sec].

-From detailed spectral measurements over one year performed at Loughborough, the CREST1 has deduced a parametrization of this quantity according to:
+From detailed spectral measurements conducted over one year at Loughborough, CREST1 developed a parametrization of this quantity according to:

-But while CREST determines the "clear sky" conditions by adjusting an exponential on the higher global values observed as function of air mass, in PVsyst we can use the "Clear Sky Model".
+However, while CREST determines "clear sky" conditions by fitting an exponential to the higher global values observed as a function of air mass, in PVsyst we use the "Clear Sky Model".

 This parametrization looks like the following: